Click to view this guide

 That’s one reason why we don’t all like the same foods or benefit from the same diet.
 We’re now in the age of the gut biome, epigenetics and heading towards personalised drugs.
 The ‘one-size fits all’ approach to wellbeing is starting to look out of date now.

-Superfied uses body types as a foundation for wellbeing and then layers additional factors on top.
-We match you to one of 10 body types as a first step to personalisation.
-They are all based on three primary ‘types’ which correlate to multiple holistic (whole-person) health approaches.
+Superfied uses body types as a foundation for wellbeing and then adds other dimensions to this.
+We match you to one of 10 body types as a first step to personalised self-care.
+They are all based on three primary body type groups (the ‘Reds’, ‘Blues’ and ‘Greens’) which correlate with various holistic (whole-person) health approaches, both ancient and modern.

 Superfied Body Types Translated